-When adding the people of your organization to your intranet, you will most likely be assigning them all as Regular Users.
+When adding the people of your organization to your Jostle platform, you will most likely be assigning them all as Regular Users.
 However, there are additional User Types available that allow varying levels of access and permissions.
-These are especially useful if you want to include collaborators or other people outside your organization in your intranet, but want to limit the amount of interaction and content access they can have.
+These are especially useful if you want to include collaborators or other people outside your organization in your platform, but want to limit the amount of interaction and content access they can have.

 Access to all user-level functions and features.
 The ideal User Type for all your “everyday employees”.

 Users without the ability to create News, Events, or Listings items but who can still participate by viewing, commenting, liking, and voting.
 They aren't able to start or manually join a Discussion (regular, Discoverable, or DM), but can be invited by others to participate in them.
 Semi-Restricted Users are identified, have a User Profile, and can be found via Search.

 Suitable for collaborators, consultants, or other people outside your organization that you regularly do business with.
 Can be given the External distinction as well (see below).

 These are the “silent observer” users.
 They can view items, but aren't able to like, comment, vote, or participate in any Discussions or Tasks.
 Restricted Users are identified, have a User Profile, and can be found via Search.

 Suitable for a dummy account that a guest of your organization can use to take a tour of your platform without disrupting any of its content or ongoing activity.

 Users suited for multiple people sharing a single login ID (for example, at a kiosk).
 They can view items, but aren't able to like, comment, vote, or participate in Discussions, Direct Messages, or Tasks.
 Shared Users do not have Profiles, cannot be found via Search, and cannot be @mentioned.

 Suitable for anywhere you have multiple people sharing one device (kiosks, trade shows, etc.)